SiToanNguyen/brochure-website/README.md

 - The user owns and controls all data directly.
 - Changes appear instantly on the website.

-For busy clinic owners, Google Sheets is the simplest, safest, and most reliable way to manage website content without any technical skills.
+For busy business owners, Google Sheets is the simplest, safest, and most reliable way to manage website content without any technical skills.

 ---